 Skip to content

-Hanging by a thread (triptychs)
+Hanging by a thread (diptychs or triptychs)

 Is there an aesthetic sense of urban resilience?
 Could emotions contribute to a better understanding of social vulnerabilities?
 Will our sensibility fill the void and pave the way to the sense of care and alterity?